adonisjs/v5-docs/content/guides/http/cookies.md

 ## Plain cookies

 Plain cookies hold base64 encoded values with no signature or encryption in place.
-They are usually helpful when you want to access the cookie on frontend Javascript and read/write its value.
+They are usually helpful when you want to access the cookie on frontend JavaScript and read/write its value.

 You can define a plain cookie using the `plainCookie` method.
 For example: